codefrydev/Updates/content/blog/general/indexnow/google.md

 ### Generate Crediential

-- On Following SScreen it will show some thing Like this
+- On Following Screen it will show some thing Like this
 ![Search Bar New Project](12.png)
 - Copy mailing adress which will be like xxx@xxx.iam.gserviceaccount.com and keep some place it will be need later
-- In action Click on 3 Vertical dot and thenClick Manage Key
+- In action Click on 3 Vertical dot and then Manage Key
     ![Search Bar New Project](13.png)
 - On Following Screen Click on add Key then create new key
     ![Search Bar New Project](14.png)
-- A popup will appear select  JSON and Click Create
+- A popup will appear select  JSON and then Create

 ### Download of JSON File

 ![Search Bar New Project](15.png)

 ### Search Library on Search Bar